axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 and either waits for all to complete - *joins* them, or selects the first to become ready.
 The latter is a tad more difficult, so let us focus on that.
-The reason is that after the first future has resolved, the rest may still be running, their memory possibly referenced elsewhere.
+The reason is that after the first future has been resolved, the rest may still be running, their memory possibly referenced elsewhere.
 This is where the `drop()` method that we have skimmed over comes in.
 Dropping a pinned object should relax the constraint